 The directive aims to reconcile work and family life and to promote equal opportunities for men and women in the labour market.
 It sets out minimum requirements on parental leave for male and female workers, and related employment protection.

 Under the new provisions of the directive:

-- male and female workers have individual entitlement to parental leave on the grounds of the birth or adoption of a child, enabling them to take care of the child for at least four months ; at least one of the four months cannot be transferred to the other parent under any circumstances, i.e. it is reserved for each parent;
+- male and female workers have individual entitlement to parental leave on the grounds of the birth or adoption of a child, enabling them to take care of the child for at least four months ; at least one of the four months cannot, in principle, be transferred to the other parent, i.e. it is reserved for each parent;

 - workers are protected from discrimination on the grounds of applying for or taking parental leave;

-- at the end of parental leave, workers must have the right to return to the same job or to an equivalent or similar job consistent with their employment contract or relationship;
+- when returning from parental leave, workers must have the right to return to the same job or to an equivalent or similar job consistent with their employment contract or relationship;

-- they also have the right to request changes to their working hours for a limited period; in considering such requests, employers must balance the needs of the workers and the company.
+- they also have the right to request changes to their working hours for a set period; in considering such requests, employers must balance the needs of the workers and the company.

 Full text: Council Directive 2010/18/EU of 8 March 2010 implementing the revised Framework Agreement on parental leave concluded by BUSINESSEUROPE, UEAPME, CEEP and ETUC and repealing Directive 96/34/EC